 Provide a criminal background check (fee required).
 Info available through the department.

 Obtain faculty approval following an admission interview with a faculty committee (in person or via zoom).

 Cost of Program.

 - Application: $75

 - Financial aid will be available to qualifying students.
 All fees related to TExES exam fees and SBEC certification fees are not included as part of the program costs.
-Students are responsible for cost of probationary and standard certificates
+Students are responsible for the cost of probationary and standard certifications.

-All coursework must be completed within 30 months of beginning the Alternative Certification program or students will be required to re-apply and possibly repeat course work according to current changes required by TEA.
+All coursework must be completed within 30 months of beginning the Alternative Certification program or students will be required to re-apply and possibly repeat coursework due to any program changes required by TEA.